 Normally, outdoor fabrics are not meant to be machine washable.
 It can remove the protective coatings that help keep them from fading in the sun and molding in the damp.
 However, a picnic blanket is not meant to be left out in the elements for days on end, so fading and molding aren’t the concerns they might be with pillows or cushions left out all season.
 You can launder the blanket in cold water with mild detergent on a gentle setting.
 If you’re new to working with outdoor fabrics, you may also want to take a look at our tutorial outlining some basic outdoor fabric care facts.

 Each of the corners is reinforced with a double layer of the outdoor fabric and a grommet is added at the point.
 Use this handy little grommet to hold a “wind spike” that can keep your pretty blanket from shifting in the summer breeze.

 With a spike in each corner, the blanket also lays flatter, which makes it easier to spread out dishes and utensils.
 We used a standard garden spike – easy and cheap to find at most home improvement stores.
 Tent stakes would also work.

 The optional carry handle is a simple harness made from colorful Dritz Belting with Velcro® as the closure.
 Simply fold the blanket in thirds, then fold in half, and roll up.
-This results in an approximate 17½” x 6½” bundle that, which wrapped with the harness, is easy to carry to your final destination… it’s also a much tidier size and shape to store when you’re picnicking is done.
+This results in an approximate 17½” x 6½” bundle that, when wrapped with the harness, is easy to carry to your final destination… it’s also a much tidier size and shape to store when your picnicking is done.

 Our Picnic Blanket finishes at approximately 53” x 53”.